Watch this video to hear Councilwoman Naeema Gilyard discuss environmental justice.

-The City of South Fulton will use smart and balanced growth solutions, where the environment is protected, history is preserved and diversity of all ages enjoy a high quality of life.
-We are a city that adopts trend setting policies, creates diverse jobs and ensures a transparent government with love and respect for all people.
+The City of South Fulton will use smart and balanced growth solutions, where the environment is protected, history is preserved and diverse people of all ages enjoy a high quality of life.
+We are a city that adopts trend-setting policies, creates a variety of jobs and ensures a transparent government with love and respect for all people.

 Guiding Principles/Core Values

-• The city believes in good stewardship through open and fair government that fosters user friendly citizen engagement and continuous improvement of services.
+2) The city believes in good stewardship through open and fair government that fosters user-friendly citizen engagement and continuous improvement of services.